Oakland International Airport, International Arrivals Building Improvements, Oakland, CA

 Role: Prime Architect

 Size: 60,000 sf

-AE3 is providing Architect of Record services for the building improvements of the International Arrivals Building (IAB) at the Oakland International Airport.
+AE3 provided architecture services for the building improvements of the International Arrivals Building (IAB) at the Oakland International Airport.
 This building provides all the required US Customs and Border Protection (CBP) passenger processing facilities for Federal Inspection Services for international arriving passengers.
 These facilities include the aircraft gate vestibules, the sterile corridor system, primary and secondary passenger processing, international baggage claim, in-transit lounge, and CBP office and support areas.
 Development of the schematic internal layout and CBP approval was completed by HNTB.

-The IAB will remain operational during the expansion and modernization.
-Consequently, the design will take into account the necessary phasing to maintain airline and CBP operations.
-The project has a tight schedule and the design timeline is limited to 5 months.
+The IAB remained operational during the expansion and modernization.
+Consequently, the design took into account the necessary phasing to maintain airline and CBP operations.
+The project had a tight schedule and the design timeline was limited to 5 months.